-District Court: Duplicates will only be created by the Court Liaison Unit.
-Officers and detectives must make the request at least forty-eight (48) hours before the court date and provide the correct category and complaint number.
-The Court Liaison Unit is responsible for ensuring the recording is duplicated and delivered to the District Attorney's Office or courtroom.
-Duplicate recordings shall not be given to a defense attorney or other entities.
+- a.
+Employees must submit requests at least forty-eight (48) hours before the court date.
+Requests must include the correct category and complaint number. - b.
+The Court Liaison Unit will ensure the BWC recording is duplicated and shared with the DA's Office or the courtroom. - c.
+Duplicate BWC recording shall not be shared with a defense attorney or other entity.

-2. DA-Superior Court Services Unit
+2. Homicide Unit